UNINETTSigma2/documentation/software/eessi/eessi_using.md

 Once the environment is configured to
-[access software provided by EESSI](eessi-access-on-nris), all a user has to do is loading module, for example,
+[access software provided by EESSI](eessi-access-on-nris), all a user has to do is loading module, for example:

     module load GROMACS/2024.1-foss-2023b